reactioncommerce/reaction-docs/developer/architecture/layout.md

 Layouts will [render a Blaze template](http://docs.meteor.com/#/full/blaze_render) as defined in the layout **structure**.

-The workflow elements will be rendered with the `ReactionTemplates` helper, and are meant to be used in combination with the layout **structure**.
+The workflow elements will be rendered with the `ReactionTemplates` Meteor helper, and are meant to be used in combination with the layout **structure**.

 Layouts are meant to be created using the Package Registry, once they are defined in the Registry, they are copied into the `Shops.layout` array and referenced from there.
 The Registry serves as the "source of truth", allowing customizations to be made directly to the individual Shops.
 In the case where we have two layouts with the same key structure (`layout`, `workflow`), the Array is loaded in reverse order, so that the newest layout will be used.
 Layouts can also be disabled in the data with `enabled:false`.
 This is reserved for a future UI implementation.

 ## Changing the global layout

-If you need to override the default layout values from `client/config/defaults.js`, you can override by creating `main.js` and setting the values there.
+If you need to change the default layout values initial set in `/client/config/defaults.js`, you can customize the layout creating a file like `custom/client/defaults.js` and setting a [Meteor Session](http://docs.meteor.com/api/session.html) variable for `DEFAULT_LAYOUT`.

 ```javascript
 import { Session } from "meteor/session";